mnsltd/mns-public/README.md

 #### Important for Google Analytics
 It is recommended to implement the Google Analytics on all pages of your application.
 Preferably add the cookie web component onto a template page like a header, sidebar or footer page.

 For Mastcore Projects, please add the cookie web component code onto the `mast_main.xml`.
-To use the `footer` tag instead of the `LoginPg` tag
+To use the `footer` tag instead of the `LoginPg` tag.